LhKipp/lush/DOCUMENTATION.md

 User defined functions are neither considered to be pure nor impure.
 The debugger will step into them, but will check any command call for its purity before execution.

 ### Generic functions
 Functions can have generic arguments.
-For example the `push` command from the `std:array` module could be visualized in lush code as follows:
+For example the `push` command from the `std:array` module could be visualized in `lush` code as follows:
 ```lush
 fn push(array: [T] ...to_push: T)
     # Impl here ...
 end
 ```
 Generics provide type safety.
-The inner type T of "array" does not realy matter.
-However the values "to_push" needs to be of the arrays inner type T. This can be statically described and verified by generics.
+For example: the declaration of `push` guarantees that the type of "to_push" is the same as the inner type of `array`, making both values applicable to each other.

 The name of the generic type cannot be freely choosen.
 Only T0, T1 ...
 T9 and U0, U1 ...
 U9 are valid generic type names.